Yuri Gareginyan

-Yuri Gareginyan (Յուրի Գարեգինյան; born 3 February 1994) is an Armenian professional footballer who plays as a midfielder for Alashkert and the Armenia national team.
+Yuri Gareginyan (Յուրի Գարեգինյան; born 3 February 1994) is an Armenian former professional footballer who played as a midfielder.

 Club career

 On 16 June 2023, Pyunik confirmed the departure of Gareginyan after two season with the club.

 On 29 June 2023, Alashkert announced the signing of Gareginyan.

+On 9 June 2026, Alashkert announced the departure of Gareginyan from the club.
+13 days later, on 22 June 2026, Gareginyan announced his retirement from football.

 International career

 Gareginyan made his international debut for Armenia on 11 October 2020 in the UEFA Nations League, coming on as a 67th-minute substitute in the 2–2 draw at home against Georgia.

+Coaching career

+On 25 June 2026, Gareginyan joined the coaching staff at Urartu.